 1. Changing Your Registered Agent Using a Professional Service

-Using a professional service is a great and easy way to delegate the filing process to an expert.
-Once you identify the professional service you want to use, sign up for an account on their website.
+• Choose a professional service: Once you identify the professional service you want to use, sign up for an account on their website.

 2. Changing Your Registered Agent Online